Nekland/Editor/README.md

 Nekland editor is not

-  * Compatible with older browsers
+  * Compatible with olds browsers
   * Perfect (for now)